-The Safety Module may be used to monitor safety interlocking switches that determine the position of a guard or gate.
-To achieve Category 4 operation per ISO 13849-1 (EN 954-1), two positive-opening safety switches must operate concurrently when the guard or gate is opened.
+Models ES-FA-9AA and ES-FA-11AA may be used to monitor safety interlocking switches that determine the position of a guard or gate.
+To achieve Category 4 operation per ISO 13849-1 (EN 954-1), two positive-opening safety switches must operate concurrently when the guard or gate is opened (see figure at right).

 The Safety Module verifies concurrent opening of two contacts - one from each safety switch.
-Reset of the Safety Module is not possible if one switch fails to open or if a short circuit between the safety interlocking switches occurs.
+Reset of the Safety Module is not possible if one switch fails to open, or if a short circuit between the safety interlocking switches occurs.

-Figure 3.
-Wiring using contacts from two safety switches
+Figure 3: Hookup using contacts from two safety switches